Film Review: The Dreamed Ones (Austria)

 The Bitch was the winner of an English PEN Award.

-Book review: Purge by Sofi Oksanen (Finnish book of the month)
+Book Review: Purge by Sofi Oksanen (Estonia)

 Translated by Lola Rogers

-Purge (in Finnish, Puhdistus) is book 8 of my 20 books of summer, written by Finnish novelist and playwright Sofi Oksanen (and developed from her own play).
-Published in 2008, and a bestseller in Finland and Estonia, it is a book that I’ve had sitting on my Kindle since 2011, so frankly it is a small miracle that I finally got to it!
+Purge is book 8 of my 20 books of summer, written by novelist and playwright Sofi Oksanen (and developed from her own play).
+Published in 2008, and a bestseller in both Finland and Estonia, it is a book that I’ve had sitting on my Kindle since 2011, so frankly it is a small miracle that I finally got to it!
 I saw that it was a pick on the BBC World Service’s ‘World Book Club’, which I’m very fond of, and that helped give me the motivation to give it another try, after a brief attempt to get into it in a dentist’s waiting room circa 2014.

 Oksanen was born and raised in Finland, but her Estonian mother grew up under the Soviet occupation, which shapes the subject matter of the book.
 This is a really dark novel, although I had assumed it would be a straightforward ‘murdered woman’ police procedural, and it is much more interesting than that.